souravdas090300/hello-world/README.md

      - "Select an image from library"
      - "Take a photo"
      - "Share location"
+     - "Record a sound"

 3. **Expected Behavior**:
    - Messages appear in real-time
    - Images upload and display in chat bubbles
    - Location shows as an interactive map
+   - Audio messages display with "Play Sound" button
    - Messages persist when app is restarted

 ## 📁 Project Structure